 People are expected to have a basic level of knowledge about the biosecurity risks they might encounter in their normal work and recreational activities.
 All community members have a general biosecurity duty to consider how actions, or in some cases lack of action could have a negative impact on another person, business enterprise, animal or the environment.
 We must then take all reasonable and practical measures to prevent or minimise the potential impact.

-Learn to recognise, and be aware of, the slipper limpet so that you can report any suspected new sighting.
+Learn to recognise, and be aware of, the slipper limpet so that you can report any suspected sighting immediately.